Lolo Resort Tax

 As with anything, you need to read the fine print.
 A resort area must derive the major portion of its economic well being from businesses catering to the recreational and personal needs of persons traveling to or through the area not related to their income production, such as a ski resort, or national park (MCA 7-6-1501).
 Where is that in Lolo?
 The tax will be applied not only to "luxury items and lodging" but also restaurants, fast food stores, bars and other places that serve alcohol (MCA 7-6-1503).
 Only 5% of the tax revenue is applied to reducing property taxes (MCA 7-6-1507).
 So anyone who goes to McDonalds, the steak house, the flower shop, the grocery store deli, the candy store, the brewery, will pay this tax.
 In the 90 some days of the "tourist season" the twenty businesses in Lolo that would be affected would generate less than $100,000 - and that is being generous, which adds up to $5000 total in property tax relief, TOTAL, not each property owner.
 To pay off the $10 million project, it would take around 100 years.
 Are you willing to do that?

-Heather McDonald about 2 years ago
+Heather McDonald over 2 years ago

 I fully support the resort tax since this would remove some of the tax burden on Missoula County residents.
 Obviously, the majority of hotel/motel visitors are likely from out of state.
 More importantly, by placing the tax burden on more luxury, non-essential goods, it gives local residents more control of their income since this would inderectly lower taxes (hopefully) for lower income residents since they are less likely to purchase luxury services.
 Upper income residents purchase more luxury services, therefore, the tax burden for this would mostly effect upper income residents and out-of-state residents.